kurisuto/crowdsourced_ocr_corrections/README.md

 * The cropped image of a line of text
 * An editable text box containing the corresponding raw OCR output

+Each volunteer can correct as few or as many lines of text as they choose.
+They can start and stop whenever they like.

 ## System design